kubernetes-client/java/kubernetes/docs/CoreV1Api.md

 String pretty = "pretty_example"; // String | If 'true', then the output is pretty printed.
 Integer gracePeriodSeconds = 56; // Integer | The duration in seconds before the object should be deleted.
 Value must be non-negative integer.
 The value zero indicates delete immediately.
 If this value is nil, the default grace period for the specified type will be used.
 Defaults to a per object value if not specified. zero means delete immediately.
 Boolean orphanDependents = true; // Boolean | Deprecated: please use the PropagationPolicy, this field will be deprecated in 1.7.
 Should the dependent objects be orphaned.
 If true/false, the \"orphan\" finalizer will be added to/removed from the object's finalizers list.
 Either this field or PropagationPolicy may be set, but not both.
 String propagationPolicy = "propagationPolicy_example"; // String | Whether and how garbage collection will be performed.
 Either this field or OrphanDependents may be set, but not both.
-The default policy is decided by the existing finalizer set in the metadata.finalizers and the resource-specific default policy. try {
+The default policy is decided by the existing finalizer set in the metadata.finalizers and the resource-specific default policy.
+Acceptable values are: 'Orphan' - orphan the dependents; 'Background' - allow the garbage collector to delete the dependents in the background; 'Foreground' - a cascading policy that deletes all dependents in the foreground. try {
     V1Status result = apiInstance.deleteNamespace(name, body, pretty, gracePeriodSeconds, orphanDependents, propagationPolicy);
     System.out.println(result);